Sequal32/vrctowerview/README.md

 VRC doesn't support towerview on its own so this program bridges the gap.

+WARNING: Use at your own risk!
+This is **unofficial software that connects to VATSIM servers**, however, it should also be perfectly safe to use as it simply relays messages to/from VRC that would be sent/received to the VATSIM server anyway.

 ## Installing

 1. Download the latest [release](https://github.com/Sequal32/vrctowerview/releases/latest).